telerik/blazor-docs/components/editor/prosemirror-plugins.md

 For further details about the ProseMirror plugins, refer to <a href="https://prosemirror.net/docs/guide/#state.plugins" target="_blank">this ProseMirror guide</a>.

+Modifying the ProseMirror plugins is outside of the Editor scope and we do not provide support for such customizations.

 ## Adding a Custom Plugin

 ProseMirror is a JavaScript library and the plugins use JavaScript syntax.